Enhanced IRAS-Tax Agent Relationship

 • Maintaining a tax agent webpage for easier access to information and improve depth and breadth of information available to tax agents.

-• Take part in pilot testing of e-Services to help improve e-Services.
+• Participate in pilot testing of digital services to help improve them.

 Consulting and collaborating

-Actively engage tax agents on the following via surveys, consultations and focus group sessions:
+Actively engage tax agents through surveys, consultations and focus group sessions on:

 • Designing of policies.